RogerSelwyn/O365-HomeAssistant/docs/prerequisites.md

 1. Login at [Azure Portal (App Registrations)](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 Personal accounts may receive an authentication notification that can be ignored.

 2. Create a new App Registration.
 Give it a name.
-In Supported account types, make sure you choose "Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)"
+In Supported account types, choose "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" or "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)" as needed by your setup.
+Do not use "Accounts in this organizational directory only (xxxxx only - Single tenant)" or "	Personal Microsoft accounts only".

 3. Click Add a Redirect URI.
 Click Add a platform.
 Select Web.
 Set redirect URI to: `https://login.microsoftonline.com/common/oauth2/nativeclient`, leave the other fields blank and click Configure.